 Skip advert

 Advertisement - Article continues below

-There’s a reason why the Ford Transit Custom is one of the best-selling vehicles in the UK; not only does it offer a car-like driving experience, but it’s also highly versatile where it counts.
+There’s a reason why the Ford Transit Custom is one of the best-selling vehicles in the UK - at nearly 47,000 units, only the Ford Puma and Kia Sportage sold in higher numbers in 2024.
+Not only does it offer a car-like driving experience, but it’s also highly versatile where it counts.
 The Transit Custom features rival-beating door openings, along with competitive payload weights and cargo capacity.
 There are a range of powertrains to choose from, too, ranging from traditional diesel to a fully-electric model.
-In fact, the E-Transit Custom is our 2024 Electric Van of the Year
+In fact, the E-Transit Custom was our 2024 Electric Van of the Year

+Skip advert